 There are no interest charges on purchases, but late fees are assessed if you don’t repay your monthly balance in full.
 The main drawback is the steep annual fee.
 You may want to evaluate our best credit card alternatives (see below) that charge less.

-2. Amex Gold Card
+2. Premier Rewards Gold Card from American Express

 The annual fee of $195 is waived for the first year.
 You do not get access to the Global Lounge Collection, but there are no foreign transaction fees.